sanity-io/sanity-template-vercel-visual-editing/README.md

 [![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]

-> **Note**
->
-> This starter uses the `/pages` directory for Next.js routing.
->
-> The template will be migrated to the currently experimental [/app][app-dir] directory
-> when Vercel announce that it is production ready.
->
-> If you want to use the app directory for routing today, use the [personal website with app directory](https://github.com/sanity-io/sanity-template-nextjs-appdir-personal-website)
-> template.

 ## Features

 - A performant, static personal personal website with editable projects
 - A native and customizable authoring environment, accessible on `yourpersonalwebsite.com/studio`
 - Real-time and collaborative content editing with fine-grained revision history
-- Side-by-side instant content preview that works across your whole site
 - Support for block content and the most advanced custom fields capability in the industry
-- Webhook-triggered Incremental Static Revalidation; no need to wait for a rebuild to publish new content
 - Free Sanity project with unlimited admin users, free content updates, and pay-as-you-go for API overages
 - A project with starter-friendly and not too heavy-handed TypeScript and Tailwind.css